bousborne/OddsAndEnds/interviews/engine-takehome-interview/README.md

 I was considering using a map, or set, or something along those lines for the sell and buy vectors to decrease lookup time.
 But, I could not think of a good key value, as using prices or instruments would write over previous objects.
 Therefore, I stuck with vectors.

+I also considered trees to decrease time complexity on lookup, but this is nullified from using 2 variables to sort on.
+So, I still stuck with vectors.

 ## Time